BroadbandForum/obbaa/docs/architecture/voltmf/index.md

 Request is forwarded to vOMCI Proxy and vOMCI function that is part of the ONU management chain.

+**Info:** Release 5.0 introduces new options for ONU authentication.
+Pleaser refer to the ONU Authentication page for mored details.
+In this section, it is assumed that ONU authentication is performed by the OLT and that the ONU created in the BAA layer is managed trough vOMCI.
+When an ONU name is not included in the notifications sent by the OLT, the matching of the ONU identification properties is made through parameters such as the attachment point, the Serial Number and the Registration ID.

 #### ONU creation with the management chain specified by SDN M&C

 In this release, the ONU management chain configuration is expected to be configured by an external management entity.
 The external management entity will send the ONU management chain details with the create-onu netconf request.
 In a future release, the BAA layer will be able to support the determination of the ONU management chain.